-May is Maternal Mental Health Month, and it's a chance for us to address something that touches many of our lives.
+May is Maternal Mental Health Month — a chance to address something that touches many of our lives.
 So many mothers struggle silently with their mental health, and it's time we bring those conversations out of the shadows.
-Let’s explore together why it’s so important to speak openly about these challenges and how we can make a real difference in the way we talk about maternal mental health.

 Understanding the Impact

 Did you know that 1 in 5 women faces mental health challenges during pregnancy or after giving birth?
-These struggles can show up as depression, anxiety, or even the lesser-known 'baby blues.'
-It’s not just the moms who feel the impact—these issues can affect the whole family, including the baby.
-Here’s what’s really startling:
+These struggles can show up as depression, anxiety, or the lesser-known "baby blues."
+It's not just the moms who feel the impact — these issues can affect the whole family, including the baby.

-20% of women go through these maternal mental health disorders.
+- 20% of women experience maternal mental health disorders

 The Stigma and Its Consequences